dtkalla/Disease-Tracker/README.md

 # Disease Tracker

-Disease tracker is a data visualization showing deaths and infections from infectious diseases worldwide.
+[Disease Tracker](https://dtkalla.github.io/Disease-Tracker/) is a data visualization showing deaths and infections from infectious diseases worldwide.
 It shows COVID-19 and the traditional "Big Three" infectious diseases in global health (malaria, tuberculosis, and HIV), as well as certain neglected tropical diseases (polio, guinea worm, and leprosy).
 For COVID-19 and the big three (which kill large numbers of people every year), it shows the number of deaths; for the neglected tropical diseases (which rarely kill people and are targeted for eradication), it shows the number of cases.
 All maps are shown using the same color scale to allow better comparisons between the burden of different diseases.

 ![Disease tracker defaults to the malaria 2020 map.](images/splash.png)